atreyasha/spp-explainability/docs/develop.md

             1.  report time complexities of the simplification process as well as compression where possible

+            2.  make sure to state that the regex\'s represent substring matches to the borders are generic -\> or otherwise explicitly add these to the visualizations -\> make this clear both here and for the results to questions three

+            3.  alternatively consider different notation to imply this is a regex match with arbitrary borders

-            2.  show TikZ visualization of regex computational graph and try to add labels to segments if this makes explanations easier
+            4.  show TikZ visualization of regex computational graph and tweak colors/labels to make explanations easier if need be

-            3.  talk about regex proxy possibly being a transparent model and motivate arguments for/against this, say this is only theoretical but we come back to this in the discussion segment
+            5.  talk about regex proxy possibly being a transparent model and motivate arguments for/against this, say this is only theoretical but we come back to this in the discussion segment

-    4. SoPa++ training setup
+    3. SoPa++ training setup

         1.  talk about GloVe embeddings, lowercasing and other important things